We hope you enjoy the following guest post from Chris Brantner, the cord cutting expert behind CutCableToday.com.

 Do I Need Broadband If I’m Only Using an Antenna?

-First of all, if your cord cutter setup is simply an antenna for over-the-air television, you might be able to get away with simply using your wireless data for email, Facebook, etc. But for most people, this probably won’t work out.
+First of all, if your TV setup is simply an antenna for over-the-air television, you might be able to get away with simply using your wireless data for email, Facebook, etc. But for most people, this probably won’t work out.
 If you plan on doing any streaming, you can expect to burn through your data pretty quickly.

 So while speed isn’t necessarily the issue (wireless speed is sufficient for streaming, although you won’t get speeds rivaling Verizon Fios, the fastest ISP according to Netflix) the data can be the deal breaker.

 However, recently T-Mobile came out with an app called Binge On that acts as an exception to this rule.
 When you use the Binge On app, you can stream video without affecting your data plan.
 So essentially, it’s free data.
 The catch?
 It only works if you’re using one of the approved Binge On streaming services.
-That list is pretty robust though, with services like Sling TV, HBO NOW, Amazon Prime, and more (full list here).
+That list is pretty robust though, with services like Sling TV, HBO NOW, Amazon Prime and more (full list here).

 Of course, many people who go the antenna route need the option to record their shows.
 And for that I typically recommend my go-to DVR, Tablo.
 With Tablo, the need for a reliable internet connection reappears.
 While an OTA antenna alone doesn’t require an internet connection, Tablo relies on an external internet connection to keep your programming guide and firmware up-to-date.
 (It doesn’t however use external internet for streaming to devices within your home, so it won’t use up your datacap that way.)